IUDataStructuresCourse/course-web-page-spring-2025/Search.md

 ![](assets/images/search/test_fail.png)

 Now suppose we would like to debug the issue.
-We start by inspecting the two rotated arrays.
+We start by inspecting the rotated array.
-We can add a breakpoint at `assertArrayEquals(A, B)`.
+We can add a breakpoint at `assertTrue(is_rotated(A_orig, A))`.
 We click on the line number and it turns into a red dot.
 Then we choose "Debug ..." from the drop-down menu:

 ![](assets/images/search/debug.png)

 Execution stops at the breakpoint.
-Both arrays, `A` and `B`, are displayed in the "Debug" section of IntelliJ.
-We can see that the correct implementation produces `{5, 1, 2, 3, 4}` but the buggy implementation produces `{1, 1, 1, 1, 1}` instead:
+The arrays `A` and `A_orig` are displayed in the "Debug" section of IntelliJ.
+We can see that the buggy implementation produces `{1, 1, 1, 1, 1}` instead.

 ![](assets/images/search/breakpoint.png)